melonbred/open-source-projects/keyboards/mb44/README.md

 ## Production
 Please note that the pcb production files were prepared with JLCPCB's SMT assembly in mind.
 Should you deicide to proceed with a different manufacturer, the Bill of Materials (BOM) and position files may need to be modified.

+Vial firmware is provided in this repository.
+Check out their website for more information on Vial: https://get.vial.today/

+Firmware is also accessible through [QMK Configurator](https://config.qmk.fm/#/mb44/LAYOUT_default)

 ## Acknowledgment